animal-tree/Writing-stuff/BadStuff56-character-takeover.md

 then does some part of me exist that is infuriated?

-And does my memory have a grammatical structure that prevents it from transporting to a different region of memories while the rest of me seemingly does transport to a different region of memories?
+And does my memory have a grammatical structure that prevents it from teleporting to a different region of memories while the rest of me seemingly does transport to a different region of memories?

 And is something else — that I’m not conscious of — sentient in those memories?